-WCU Faculty are responsible for following the Principles of Advisement as defined in the Faculty Handbook.
+WCU Faculty are responsible for following the Principles of Academic Advising as defined in the Faculty Handbook (5.17, p.
+174).

 The following categories will help direct your concern to the most appropriate resource.

 You can access GradesFirst 2.0 through your myWCU homepage.
 In the "Quick Links" box there is an "Advising/Tutoring" website link.
 This link will automatically log you into GradesFirst 2.0.

 Visit wcu.gradesfirst.com.
 Your Username = your WCU email account username (everything before the @ symbol), and your Password = your WCU email account password.

 Within GradesFirst 2.0 you can choose multiple reasons (academic or non-academic) for the alert.
 The Advising Center will forward your non‐academic issue alert to Student Affairs.

 Below you will see the Issue Alert window.
 It is always helpful for Professional Advisors to have as much information as you can give.
 After you have completed all of the required fields (student name, reason for the alert, class link if there is one, and additional comments), click the blue submit button.

 Students do not see the Issue Alert or related comments.

 You will receive an email from the Professional Advisor that has been assigned to the Issue Alert.
 You will also receive a follow-up email a week later concerning the alert.

 If you meet with the student and feel the alert can be canceled, please send an email to firstname.lastname@example.org indicating the issue has been resolved.